Ernie DiGregorio: Buffalo Braves (1973–1977)

-Ernie "D" was drafted by the Kentucky Colonels of the American Basketball Association but opted instead for the NBA.
+DiGregorio was drafted by the Kentucky Colonels of the American Basketball Association in the ABA's 1973 special circumstances draft but opted instead for the NBA.

-He was selected third overall by the Buffalo Braves in the 1973 NBA draft out of Providence College, and won the NBA Rookie of the Year Award in 1973–74 after averaging 15.2 points and leading the league in both free throw percentage and assists per game.
+He was selected third overall by the Buffalo Braves (a franchise now known as the Los Angeles Clippers) in the 1973 NBA draft, out of Providence College.
+DiGregorio won the NBA Rookie of the Year Award in 1973–74 after averaging 15.2 points, and leading the league in both free throw percentage (.902) and assists per game (8.2), while playing 35.9 minutes per game.
 DiGregorio still holds the NBA rookie record for assists in a single game with 25 (a record now shared with Nate McMillan).
-He would never again come close to that level of production, but managed to have a decent NBA career, most of which he spent with the Braves.
+The following year, he had a severe knee injury that cut short his future productivity and remaining career.